mjhoffm2/ReactTrainingTutorial/Part-1-%2D-Achieving-'Hello-World'.md

 1. Define the entry point.
 2. Define the loaders that will be used for different files.
 3. Configure how the final JavaScript bundle will be put together.
-3. Define the output location and name.
+4. Define the output location and name.
+5. Enabled the "source-map" devtool, which will allow a browser to map compiled JavaScript code back to the TypeScript source.
+This is very useful when trying to debug runtime errors in your code.

 More information about configuring webpack can be found from the official documentation: https://webpack.js.org/configuration/